Serden-YilmazKose/website/content/server/utilize-website.md

 ---
-title: "2.
-How to utilize your site."
+title: "How to utilize your site."
 summary: Cool things you can do, now that you have your server and website.
+weight: 2
+showToc: true
+tocOpen: true
 ---

 ### Cool, I have a website.
 What now?